1. What is eFPS?

 - Cost effective - processing cost of returns and payments is minimized (e.g. receiving, pre-processing, encoding, error-handling and storage).

-Qualified taxpayers who need to file and pay their taxes to the Philippine government are encouraged to use the system.
+Mandated taxpayers who need to file and pay their taxes to the Philippine government are eligible to use the system.

-In order to use eFPS, you would need to use a computer with an Internet connection, usually,
+In order to use eFPS, you would need to use a computer capable of connecting to the

 Optionally, you would also need: